The New Society

 … the fundamental difficulty lies within the very nature of man.
 Any durable solution to [humanity’s] external and internal problems can only come from evolution beyond the egoism that motivates every individual.
 The wisdom we desperately require can only come through inner transformation. … This seems the only hope of breaking the impasse of both great danger and great promise, in which mankind is presently constrained.
 (2006, 22)

-Egoism here means not so much self-obsession but rather the belief that acting in one’s own best interests is the only criterion that matters.
+Egoism here means the belief that acting in one’s own best interests is the only criterion that matters.
 This is what is tearing our world apart, the increasingly total breakdown of a sense of community, not only globally but locally.

-King’s solution automatically produces a potential resolution of the serious schisms all over the world.
+King’s solution automatically produces a potential resolution of humanity’s horrifying mismanagement of our societies and our ecosphere.
 But how on Earth do we achieve this?
 The solution is simple to express but it seems utterly unreachable.
 As he goes on to say:

 All religions have, in their purest aspirations, attempted to induce such a change, with very little success.
 Much as we need a miracle, we can hardly rely on one appearing.
 Nevertheless, we should strive, through deliberate efforts of inner development and new insights into consciousness and the working of the mind, to cultivate an enlightened communal sense.
 This seems the only hope of breaking the impasse of both great danger and great promise, in which mankind is presently constrained. (ibid)

 But there is new hope.
 The new worldview brings about exactly the change he describes.
 And it seems far more possible because we do not really have to evolve beyond the egoism – just as well since that does seem to be impossible.
 Even with the new worldview we are still primarily egoistic, but the egoism operates on a much wider agenda.
-It means we want to do as we would be done by for everyone, even if we are not terribly good at doing so.
-Eventually this leads to the change Friedman and King are describing.
+It means we want to do as we would be done by, for everyone, even if we are not terribly good at doing so.
+In due course this leads to the change Friedman and King are describing.

 There is another change for the better which comes about as a result of the new paradigm being adopted.
 It is clear there are no absolutes of right and wrong, aside from the fundamentals that apply to basic humanity.
 And there is absolutely no basis on which one can say that one’s own religious views are right for everyone.
 As a consequence, others are necessarily seen as entities with their own values which are also perfectly valid.
 There is every chance the human race will live long and prosper.